qlu-lab/mlearner/README.md

 # 🧬 Polygenic prediction of treatment efficacy

-M-Learner is a framework for detecting and interpreting genetically driven **heterogeneous treatment effects (HTE)** in randomized controlled trials (RCTs).
+M-Learner is a AI/ML framework for detecting and interpreting genetically-driven **heterogeneous treatment effects (HTE)** in randomized controlled trials (RCTs).
 It introduces the concept of **polygenic efficacy**, defined by the aggregate contribution of genome-wide genetic variants to treatment response.

 **Manuscript**: https://jiachengmiao.com/paper/M_Learner.pdf